rllab-snu/eventpointnet/README.md

-# EventPointNet: Supervised keypoint detector with neuromorphic camera data
+# EventPointNet: Robust keypoint detector with neuromorphic camera data
 This repository provides python implementation of supervised keypoint detector with neuromorphic camera data, known as EventPointNet.

 ## How to run